AmandaMcClintock/CodingQuestions/README.md

 # CodingQuestions
-A place to keep various coding questions of no particular language language
+A place to keep various coding questions of no particular language Java, C, C#

-Java, C